consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 Protocol changes from 0.5 to 0.6:

-- Breaking data model changes to enable signed data rights requests
+- Breaking data model changes to fully sign data rights requests
 - Elimination of distinction between technical actor and technical interface (CBi and PIPi and AAi terminology eliminated)

 ## 1.0 Introduction